mateopolanski/BookStoreRestAssured/README.md

 Scenario: Check Status of API

-Given User Want to check Status of API Service by 'status' endpoint
+Given user Want to check Status of API Service by 'status' endpoint

-When User Sends a GET HTTP request
+When user Sends a GET HTTP request

-Then User receive valid Response with code 200.
+Then user receive valid Response with code 200.